Virtual Data Source

 Example: "PRIMARY"

-The presence of this field distinguishes index object from a column.
+The presence of this field distinguishes an index object from a column.

 NOTE: